Three-State Light/Dark Theme Switch

 Before I continue, I wanted to thank Chee Aun for pointing me in the right direction regarding the various state options for the light/dark theme.

-Enabling dark mode using Tailwind, there are two options:
+Tailwind’s dark mode has two options:

 // tailwind.config.js